Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Blushing > Russula densifolia

 Description:

-Ecology: Mycorrhizal hardwoods or conifers; growing alone or scattered; summer and fall; widely distributed in North America.
+Ecology: Mycorrhizal with hardwoods or conifers; growing alone, scattered, gregariously, or in dense troops; summer and fall (also over winter in warmer climates); widely distributed in North America.

-Cap: 5-15 cm; broadly convex when young, later flat with a central depression, or shallowly vase-shaped; dry or slightly slimy at first or when wet; more or less smooth, or finely felty; initially whitish but soon discoloring to brownish, ashy gray, or blackish; often bruising reddish, then blackish when young (see third illustration); the margin initially somewhat inrolled, not lined or lined faintly and widely.
+Cap: 4-15 cm; broadly convex when young, later flat with a central depression, or shallowly vase-shaped; sticky at first or when wet; more or less smooth, or finely felty to the touch; initially white but soon discoloring to brownish, ashy gray, brown, or blackish; bruising slowly reddish, then blackish; the margin initially somewhat inrolled, not lined or lined faintly and widely; the cap skin peeling easily about halfway to the center.

-Gills: Attached or running very slightly down the stem; narrow; close or crowded; white to cream, eventually yellowish; bruising blackish, with a reddish phase first.
+Gills: Attached or running very slightly down the stem; narrow; close or crowded (sometimes nearly distant); white to cream, eventually yellowish; bruising slowly reddish, then blackish.

-Stem: 1.5-9 cm long; 1-3.5 cm thick; whitish at first, soon darkening like the cap; bruising reddish, then blackish over the course of as much as half an hour; smooth.
+Stem: 1.5-9 cm long; 1-3.5 cm thick; white but soon darkening like the cap; bruising reddish, then blackish over the course of as much as half an hour; smooth or finely felty.

-Flesh: White; hard; bruising promptly or slowly reddish on exposure, then blackish over the course of as much as half an hour (see illustration).
+Flesh: White; hard; bruising promptly or slowly reddish on exposure, then blackish over the course of as much as half an hour.

-Taste: Inconsistently recorded; mild or slowly slightly to very acrid.
-Odor not distinctive.
+Odor and Taste: Odor not distinctive; taste mild or slowly slightly to very acrid.

 Spore Print: White.